jaydodge1975/win10-terminal-setup/README.md

 # win10-terminal-setup
 ## About
-This repo is all about the New Windows Terminal APP and what it offers you.
+This repository is all about the New Windows Terminal APP and what it offers you.

-> ### What repo covers (currently still being worked on)
+> ### What this repo covers (currently still being worked on)
 > - Install Terminal APP from scratch
 >   - add a theme to give it a personal look
 > - Install other shells